 Spells

-Finally, you’ll need to choose four Spells to prepare, from a list of 10 known Spells.
+You’ll need to choose four Spells to prepare, from a list of 10 known Spells.
 We recommend choosing the following Spells:

-• Guiding Bolt – This is a must-pick, because it can deal up to 24 damage right from the start of the game, which is very nice early-game damage.
+• Guiding Bolt – This is a must-pick, because it can deal up to 24 ranged damage right from the start of the game, which is very nice early-game damage.
 As a bonus, the next person to attack the target will have an Advantage against them.

 You’ll also get a couple of extra Spells from the Light Domain subclass.
 These cannot be changed, but it’s worth giving them a mention anyway: